brianbirir/flask-boilerplate/README.md

 With development mode, the application will use the inbuilt Flask web server in order to get debugging messages and the production mode will use Gunicorn.

->> A future automation implementation will see the use of
+>> A future automation implementation will see the use of a Makefile to further reduce the steps of deploying the application's Docker containers

 ## To-Do
 * Document sample API using Swagger
+* Automatically create application user in PostgreSQL database during Docker image build
-* Dockerize - Add capability to run the application using Docker
+* ~~Dockerize - Add capability to run the application using Docker~~
 * ~~Update application configuration input~~